 Jan 8, 2018

-From Buses to Beef, LLF’s Growing New Farmers Program is Sprouting Satisfying Careers
+From Buses to Beef to Broccoli, LLF’s Growing New Farmers Program is Sprouting Satisfying Careers

 For a 30-year old who’s done her share of kid-wrangling and hefty hauling, Nell looks pretty spry.
 Maybe it’s that a deep Kelly green suits her—a little perkier and certainly less glaring than “school bus yellow.”
 Or maybe it’s the groovin’ playlist that now serenades her travels.
 But mostly, it seems, Nell is just tickled pickle to have found her second career as the trusty chassis for Lowcountry Street Grocery, delivering just-picked local produce to neighborhoods around Charleston, many of which are food deserts.